novecentonove/slim3auth/README.md

 Make sure you have php, mysql and composer installed on your machine.

 ###
-Change your .env.example to .env
+Change your example.env to .env
 Insert your DB credentials.

+Change /public/example.htacces to .htacces

 ```
 composer install